My WORK

 PANDALAND: Making IT Count is about how children become engaged and learn to grapple with big social issues.
 The filmmaker encourages playful exploration and the children initiate an election to improve the living conditions for a society of toy pandas.
 Their experience evolves organically to embody community building and demonstrate acts of civic engagement.

 My film PANDALAND: Making IT Count has many connections to strands in both the Science and Social Studies curriculum.
-It is a great tool for demonstrating civic engagement and many aspects of Character Education.
+It’s also a great tool for demonstrating civic engagement and many aspects of Character Education.
 As well, it’s playful, optimistic and lighthearted!
+It’s been called “A life-affirming tribute to kids’ compassion and the birth of their activism.”
 (See the whole film below!)

 - For classes from K-6